 - Small droplet size and higher density of droplets suited for mosquito control.
-The droplet size produced by thermal foggers is very small and can even get as small as 0.5 micron diameter.
+The droplet size produced by thermal foggers is very small and can even get as small as 0.5-micron diameter.
 Because of the small droplet size this fogger produce, they can spray higher density of droplets.
 Both of these factors make thermal foggers perfect for insect control applications.
-Also particles produced by thermal foggers are uniform in size and can penetrate very small areas, so they can also be used in indoor applications for sanitizing purposes, fighting molds and bad odors.
-In outdoor applications the small sized particles will stay in air for longer amount of time, so there are higher chances that fog will get in contact with flying insects such as mosquitoes.
+Also, particles produced by thermal foggers are uniform in size and can penetrate very small areas, so they can also be used in indoor applications for sanitizing purposes, fighting molds and bad odors.
+In outdoor applications, the small-sized particles will stay in the air for a longer amount of time, so there are higher chances that fog will get in contact with flying insects such as mosquitoes.

 Thermal fogger disadvantages

-- Use large amount of petrol as carrier.
-Possibly the biggest disadvantage of thermal foggers is that they need to use a large amount of petrol as carrier of insecticide or other fogging solution.
-Thermal foggers use some sort of petrol (propane gas for most personal use foggers) to heat the heat assembly and carry the solution and this has some drawbacks such as:
+- Use a large amount of petrol as the carrier.
+Possibly the biggest disadvantage of thermal foggers is that they use a large amount of petrol as the carrier of insecticide or other fogging solution.
+Thermal foggers use some sort of petrol (propane gas for most personal use foggers) to heat the heater assembly and carry the solution.
+And this has some drawbacks, such as:

-- High cost of petrols used on thermal foggers, because these carrier substances need to be refilled or changed when they run out, which can be pretty often if you need to fog larger areas.
+- The high cost of petrol used in thermal foggers, because these carrier substances need to be refilled or changed when they run out, which can be pretty often if you need to fog larger areas.
 This can make the fogging more costly.